Empower Your Practice

 Suppose you've just got an email from your doctor that starts with something generic like "Dear patient."
 It doesn't exactly make you feel special or valued, does it?

 Instead, take the time to find out and use the patient's name.
 Begin your email with a warm and personalized greeting, such as "Hello, Mr. Johnson" or "Hi, Sarah."
-By doing so, you immediately establish a connection and show you recognize and value them as an individual.
+Addressing the patient by name goes beyond a mere formality.
+It immediately establishes a connection, demonstrates that you recognize them as an individual, and helps build trust and rapport.
+Incorporating their name throughout the email can further strengthen this personal touch.

 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.